The sinuses are air pockets located inside the bones in the

 About 70% of people with chronic sinusitis have asthma as well, but it doesn't necessarily have to debilitate you.
 It has been found that about 15% of Olympic athletes have asthma.
 For more information, see the section on Asthma in this website.

-What is the importance of a fungus in sinusitis?
+What is the importance of immunological reactions to fungus or bacteria in sinusitis?

 Antifungal agents such as Sporanox or Amphotericin B can be used either as oral agents or topically.
 Both are difficult to use for a variety of reasons, but work is being done on these and other agents.
 That is an area that requires an extensive amount of work.